 Azuka Theatre's 19th Season examines and dissects masculinity - its perils, its pitfalls indeed its very definition.

-Our season looks at people on the sidelines - the "also-rans" - and begins with JC Lee's re-imagining of a classic war-time relationship followed by Peter Sinn Nachtrieb's story of a man's journey to become "great."
-We close our season with a world premiere by Philadelphia playwright Emily Acker which considers whether men in power feel entitled to exploit it.
+We're looking at people on the sidelines - the "also-rans" - beginning with JC Lee's re-imagining of a classic war-time relationship, followed by Peter Sinn Nachtrieb's story of a man's journey to become "great," and closing with a world premiere by Philadelphia playwright Emily Acker which considers whether men in power feel entitled to exploit it.

 We proudly continue our commitment to community and accessibility by extending our innovative Pay What You Decide box office initiative for a 3rd full season!
 This "try it before you buy it" model allows you to determine the value of your experience AFTER you've seen the show.

 Directed By Kevin Glaccum

 A poetic and funny re-imagining of the relationship between Achilles and Patroclus, warplay requires us to reexamine our assumptions about heroism and love.
 Marking the return to Azuka of Pookie Goes Grenading playwright and television writer JC Lee (ABC's How to Get Away with Murder, HBO's Looking), the journey of A & P is a meditation on male intimacy, destiny, and how the constant shadow of war may warp us all.